BillJr99/Ursinus-CS474-Spring2022/_pages/Activities/activity-variablereward.md

       questions:
         - "In what ways do social media applications feature variable rewards, both individually and for the community?"
         - "Why do variable reward systems hold our engagement over predictable models?"
+        - "What are some examples of diminishing returns with variable rewards?"

 tags:
   - variablereward